babarrett/mitosis-docs/mitosis-devvm.md

 ## Test the ST-LINK configuration and software

-Plug in, or replug in the programmer. (should light up!)
+Plug in, or replug in the programmer.
+(Should light up!)

   The programming header pins on the side of the keyboard, from top to bottom:
 ```